razee-io/accounts-ibmcloud/README.md

-# accounts-bluemix
+# accounts-ibmcloud

-A login service for Bluemix.
+A login service for IBM Cloud.
 See the [project page](https://www.meteor.com/accounts) on Meteor Accounts for more details.

-Copied from the Meteor "[accounts-github](https://github.com/meteor/meteor/tree/devel/packages/accounts-github)" package.
+Copied from the "[accounts-bluemix](https://github.com/oneibmcloud/accounts-bluemix)" package.